-PROVISION OF INFORMATION AFTER THE BASES OF REMUNERATION HAVE BEEN FIXED
+PROVISION OF INFORMATION WHEN REPORTING APPROVAL OF REMUNERATION

-- 13. The requirements in this section are in addition to reporting requirements under insolvency legislation. - 14.
-When reporting periodically to creditors, an office holder should provide an explanation of what has been achieved in the period under review and how it was achieved, sufficient to enable the progress of the case to be assessed.
-Creditors should be able to understand whether the remuneration charged is reasonable in the circumstances of the case (whilst recognising that the office holder must fulfil certain statutory obligations and regulatory requirements that might be perceived as bringing no added value for the estate). - 15.
-Where any remuneration is on a time costs basis, an office holder should disclose the charge in respect of the period, the time spent and the average charge-out rates, in larger cases split by grades of staff and analysed by appropriate activity. - 16.
-If there have been any changes to the charge-out rates during the period under review, rates should be disclosed by grades of staff, split by the periods applicable. - 17.
-An office holder should also provide details and the cost of any work that has been subcontracted out that could otherwise be carried out by the office holder or his or her staff.
+- 16. When advising creditors of the quantum of the remuneration and disbursements which have been approved and advising of the rights of appeal, the office holder should provide an explanation of what has been achieved in the period and how it was achieved, sufficient to enable the progress of the case to be assessed.
+Creditors should be able to understand whether the remuneration charged is reasonable in the circumstances of the case (whilst recognising that the office holder must fulfil certain statutory obligations and regulatory requirements that might be perceived as bringing no added value for the estate). - 17.
+Where the remuneration is on a time costs basis, an office holder should disclose the charge in respect of the period, the time spent and the average charge-out rates, in larger cases split by grades of staff and analysed by appropriate activity.
+If there have been any changes to charge-out rates during the period under review, rates should be disclosed by grades of staff, split by the periods applicable.
+An office holder should also provide details and the cost of any work that has been sub-contracted out and that could otherwise be carried out by the office holder or his or her staff.